Sonya Clark, Solidarity Book Project

 Proposal Requirements

-• Abstract: 500 words max, Word document
+• Abstract: 500 words max, word document

-• Label your file: “FirstNameLastName_Title.doc”
+• Label your file: FirstNameLastName_Title.doc

 • Images: 4-6 representative images, jpg, tiff, or png format

-• Label your images: “FirstNameLastName_Number.jpg”
+• Label your images: FirstNameLastName_Number.jpg

 Full Articles: (what to expect if your proposal gets accepted!)

-• Images: All images must be High Resolution, 300 dpi, jpg, tiff, or png, minimum 6 inches on the shortest side, shared via Google Form (we will send the form to you once your article is accepted)
+• All images must be High Resolution, 300 dpi, jpg, tiff, or png, minimum 6 inches on the shortest side, shared via Google Form (we will send the form to you once your article is accepted)

 • Example: Nádia Taquary, O Mundo/Ifá, 2019.
 Old iron ball, shell, cowrie shells, coastal marsh grass, wooden beads, 29 x 31.5 x 31.5 inches.
 Photo: Andrew Kemp.

-• Bio: 50 words max
+• Bios: 50 words max (for authors and included artists)

 • Any relevant links (artist website, Instagram handles, Vimeo/YouTube videos)